Privacy-preserving record linkage (PPRL) workshop - 3/4 June 2025

 This in-person workshop will be based on-campus at the University of Edinburgh, within the recently opened Edinburgh Futures Institute.

-Located in central Edinburgh, it is close to Waverley Train Station as well as many hotels being close by, including Ten Hill Place Hotel (owned by the Royal College of Surgeons of Edinburgh) and the University's Scott Hotel, KM Hotel and The Scholar Hotel.
+Located in central Edinburgh, it is ideally located for both Waverley Train Station and to get a tram back to Edinburgh Airport.
+Being located centrally, ensures attendees will have the choice of many hotels being close by, including Ten Hill Place Hotel (owned by the Royal College of Surgeons of Edinburgh) and the University of Edinburgh's Scott Hotel, KM Hotel and The Scholar Hotel.

 Applications